TrueWarg/vorbild/README.md

-# Vorbild: Files generation from templates
+# Vorbild: File generation from templates

-Vorbild is simple console app for files generation and their content from template sources specified by user.
+Vorbild is a simple console app for generating files and their content from template sources specified by the user.

-It may be useful if you have regular structure and hierarchy of project files
+It may be useful if you have a regular structure and hierarchy of the project files.

 ## Using Vorbild